nikolaytopol/Price_Prediction_LSTM/README.md

-**Stock Price Prediction using LSTM**

-Introduction to Stock Price Prediction using LSTM

-Stock price prediction is a challenging task in the field of financial analysis.
-It involves forecasting future stock prices based on historical data.
-LSTM, a type of recurrent neural network (RNN), has gained popularity for its ability to capture temporal patterns and dependencies in time-series data, making it suitable for predicting stock prices.

-Understanding LSTM

-LSTM is a type of neural network architecture designed to work with sequences of data.
-It's particularly well-suited for tasks involving time-series data because it can handle long-term dependencies and memory.
-LSTM cells have built-in mechanisms to learn which information to keep, forget, and output, which makes them powerful for modelling sequential data.

-Using LSTM for Stock Price Prediction

-When using LSTM for stock price prediction, the basic idea is to train the network on historical stock price data and then use it to predict future prices.
-Here's a simplified outline of the process:

-Step 1: Data Collection

-1. Obtain historical stock price data for Apple (AAPL) from Yahoo Finance or another reliable source.
-2. Download or fetch the dataset, which should include features such as date, open price, high price, low price, close price, and volume.

-Step 2: Data Preprocessing

-1. Clean the dataset by handling missing values and removing unnecessary columns.
-2. Normalize the data to ensure that all features are within a similar scale using techniques like Min-Max scaling.
-3. Create sequences of data to form input-output pairs for training and testing the LSTM model.

-Step 3: Model Architecture

-1. Import the required libraries, including TensorFlow/Keras.
-2. Design the LSTM architecture:
-3. Choose the number of LSTM layers and units.
-4. Select activation functions for the layers.
-5. Decide on the input sequence length and output dimension.
-6. Add any additional layers, such as Dense layers.

-Step 4: Data Splitting

-1. Split the preprocessed data into training and testing sets.
-2. Define the input sequences (X_train, X_test) and target values (y_train, y_test).

-Step 5: Model Compilation and Training

-1. Compile the LSTM model:
-Choose a loss function (e.g., mean squared error) and an optimizer (e.g., Adam).
-2. Train the model on the training data:
-Use the fit() function, specifying batch size, number of epochs, and validation data.

-Step 6: Model Evaluation

-1. Evaluate the trained LSTM model on the testing data.
-2. Calculate evaluation metrics such as Mean Absolute Error (MAE) or Root Mean Squared Error (RMSE).

-Step 7: Prediction and Visualization

-1. Use the trained LSTM model to predict future stock prices.
-2. Visualize the actual and predicted stock price trends using matplotlib or another plotting library.

-Step 8: Fine-Tuning and Optimization

-1. Experiment with different hyperparameters, such as the number of LSTM units and layers, batch size, and learning rate.
-2. Perform hyperparameter tuning to find the best configuration for your model.

-Step 9: Conclusion and Interpretation

-1. Analyze the performance of the LSTM model in predicting stock prices.
-2. Interpret the results, considering the model's strengths, limitations, and potential areas of improvement.

-Remember that while LSTM models can provide insights into stock price trends, actual stock market behaviour is influenced by various complex factors.
-Predictions should be used for informational purposes and not solely for making investment decisions.
+# Stock Price Prediction using LSTM

+## Introduction
+This project aims to predict stock prices using Long Short-Term Memory (LSTM), a recurrent neural network (RNN) architecture that excels in capturing temporal dependencies in time-series data, making it ideal for financial analysis tasks like stock price forecasting.

+## Understanding LSTM
+LSTMs are designed for sequential data analysis, capable of handling long-term dependencies by learning what to retain, forget, and output through time, which proves beneficial in modeling time-series data.

+## Project Steps

+### Step 1: Data Collection
+- Fetch historical stock data for a company (e.g., Apple from Yahoo Finance), including open, high, low, close prices, and volume.

+### Step 2: Data Preprocessing
+- Clean and normalize the data, removing unnecessary columns and scaling features.
+- Prepare sequences of data to serve as input-output pairs for the model.

+### Step 3: Model Architecture
+- Utilize TensorFlow/Keras to design the LSTM model, specifying layers, units, and activation functions.

+### Step 4: Data Splitting
+- Divide the dataset into training and testing sets to prepare for model training.

+### Step 5: Model Compilation and Training
+- Compile the model with an appropriate loss function and optimizer.
+- Train the model, adjusting batch size and epochs as needed.

+### Step 6: Model Evaluation
+- Assess the model's performance using metrics like MAE or RMSE on the test data.

+### Step 7: Prediction and Visualization
+- Predict future stock prices with the trained model.
+- Visualize comparison of actual vs. predicted prices.

+### Step 8: Fine-Tuning and Optimization
+- Experiment with hyperparameters and perform tuning to enhance model accuracy.

+### Step 9: Conclusion
+- Discuss the LSTM model's effectiveness in stock price prediction, acknowledging its potential and limitations.

+## Note
+LSTM models offer valuable insights into stock price trends, yet the stock market's complexity necessitates cautious interpretation of predictions for investment decisions.